MrAhile/K8s-CKA/2-Workloads/autoscaling.md

 nginx   0m           3Mi
 ```

-2. Create the specification of a deployment named *www* with a single replica based on nginx
+2. Create the specification of a Deployment named *www* with a single replica based on nginx

 ```
 k create deploy www --image=nginx:1.20 --dry-run=client -o yaml > deploy.yaml
 ```

-3. Modify the specification adding 100Mi memory and 50m cpu request and create the deployment.
+3. Modify the specification adding 100Mi memory and 50m cpu request and create the Deployment.

 ```
 apiVersion: apps/v1